leoemaxie/alx-low_level_programming/README.md

 * Malloc, Free: Memory Allocation.
 Dynamically allocate memory on the heap.
 This is housed in the [0x0B-malloc_free](/0x0B-malloc_free) directory.

 * More Malloc, Free: Advanced memory allocation.
 This is housed in the [0x0B-malloc_free](/0x0C-more_malloc_free) directory.
+* Preprocessor: An overview of C preprocessing, macros and `#include` directive.
+This is housed in the [0x0D-preprocessor](/0x0D-preprocessor) directory.

+* Structures: Introduction to C structures.
+This is housed in the [0x0E-structures_typedef](/0x0E-structures_typedef) directory.